Custom package

 The URL simply consists of token base64-encoded.

-wait(timeout: float = None)
+async wait(timeout: float = None)

 Waits for the token to be imported by a previously-authorized client, either by scanning the QR, launching the URL directly, or calling the import method.